 workshops on homesteading/sustainable living.
 This year's topics include sustainable energy, storytelling, fermentation, beekeeping, landscaping, tai chi, home brewing and LOTS more.
 Click here for the complete schedule.

 Patty Mitchell & Robert Lockheed create amazing things out of balloons!
-They will be roving the festival grounds on Friday from 5 – 7 pm, Saturday from 5 – 7 pm and Sunday from 12 – 2 pm.
+They will be roving the festival grounds on Friday and Saturday from 4 - 7 pm.

 John Hutchison of Albany will take his horse drawn wagon on rides around scenic Lake Snowden on Friday from 5 – 9 pm, Saturday from 4 – 8 pm and Sunday from 11:30 am – 3:30 pm.